musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 | 1                     | Speed limit (30km/h)                          |
 | 10                    | No passing for vehicles over 3.5 metric tons  |

-When the softmax normalization is applied, as can be seen from the plot of softmax probabilities, model predicts the true class (Speed limit (80km/h)) 100% certainty.
+When the softmax normalization is applied, as can be seen from the plot of softmax probabilities, model predicts the true class (Speed limit (80km/h)) with 100% certainty.

 #### Top-5 probability for image 4 (Dangerous curve to the right)